-- 1. Arrange the boot order in BIOS so as to make your rescue media device (CD, DVD or USB stick) the first boot device.
+- 1. Arrange the boot order in BIOS so as to make your Acronis bootable media (CD, DVD or USB stick) the first boot device.
 See Arranging boot order in BIOS (p.
-96). - 2.
-Boot from the rescue media and select Acronis True Image. - 3.
-On the Home screen, select My disks below Recover.
+98). - 2.
+Boot from the bootable media and select Acronis True Image.

-4. To add the online backup of the system disk or system partition to the list of available backups, click Browse.
+3. On the Home screen, select My disks below Recover.

-5. In the directory tree of the opened window, select Acronis Cloud and enter credentials of your Acronis account.
+- 4. To add the online backup of the system disk or system partition to the list of available backups, click Browse. - 5.
+In the directory tree of the opened window, select Acronis Cloud and enter credentials of your Acronis account.